ProjectRune/Spark/README.md

 # Overview

-Apache Spark provides programmers with an API centered on a data structure called RDD.

 # RDD (Resilient Distributed Dataset)
+ - Apache Spark provides programmers with an API centered on a data structure called RDD.
- - a read-only multiset of data items distributed over a cluster of machines, that is maintained in fault-tolerant way.
+ - It is a read-only multiset of data items distributed over a cluster of machines, that is maintained in fault-tolerant way.
-It was developed in response to limitations in the MapReduce cluster computing paradigm, which forces a particular linear dataflow structure on distributed programs.
+ - It was developed in response to limitations in the MapReduce cluster computing paradigm, which forces a particular linear dataflow structure on distributed programs.

-It was developed in response to limitations in the MapReduce cluster computing paradigm, which forces a particular linear dataflow structure on distributed programs:
-MapReduce programs read input data from disk, map a function across the data, reduce the results of the map, and store reduction results on disk.
+ - MapReduce programs read input data from disk, map a function across the data, reduce the results of the map, and store reduction results on disk.
-Spark's RDDs function as a working set for distributed programs that offers a (deliberately) restricted form of distributed shared memory.[2]
+ - Spark's RDDs function as a working set for distributed programs that offers a (deliberately) restricted form of distributed shared memory.

 # Strong at Iterative algorithms